nasa/fprime-tools/src/fprime/cookiecutter_templates/cookiecutter-fprime-component/README.rst

       - .. code:: python

             "An example component [...]"
       - One line description of the project (used in headers and comments).
-This should describe the purpose of the component in the Imperetive Voice, not the context where the component is used.
+This should describe the purpose of the component in the Imperative Voice, not the context where the component is used.

     * - ``component_slug``
       - .. code:: python